timche/docker-csgo/README.md

 ## Populating with Own Server Files

 The server can be populated with your own custom server files (e.g. configs and maps) through a mounted directory that has the same folder structure as the server `csgo` folder in order to add or overwrite the files at their respective paths.
+Deleted custom server files, which have been added or have overwritten files before, are also removed from the `csgo` folder.
 The directory must be mounted at [`CSGO_CUSTOM_FILES_DIR`](#csgo_custom_files_dir) (default: `/usr/csgo`) and will be synced with the server `csgo` folder at each start of the container.

+**Note:** See [`VALIDATE_SERVER_FILES`](#validate_server_files) on how to restore original files if they've been overwritten before but are removed now.

 ### Example